xenon-middleware/xenon-tutorial/README.md

 ## Installation

-Step to install tutorial material in to tutorial virtual machine.
+Step to install tutorial material into the tutorial virtual machine.

 ```bash
 # Login as tutorial user